You know, I'm watching a television in here and these people in the media are going nuts.

 There isn't any money.

-Now this gets, I mentioned this story earlier.
+Now, this gets, I mentioned this story earlier.

-If the latest farcical revelations from the Rod Blogoevich trial tell us anything, it's that the people of Illinois, that would be us.
+If the latest farcical revelations from the Rod Blagojevich trial tell us anything, it's that the people of Illinois, that would be us, twice elected a narcissistic goof of a governor who was all show and no substance.

-The man was an empty suit, albeit a $5,000 custom made Oxford empty suit.
+The man was an empty suit, albeit a $5,000 custom-made Oxford empty suit.

-Blogo and his wife blew $400,000 on clothes alone in the six years he was governor while he disparaged and largely ignored the actual business of governing.
+Blago and his wife blew $400,000 on clothes alone in the six years he was governor while he disparaged and largely ignored the actual business of governing.

 It's a lesson we hope to remember.

-And yeah, we hear at the Trib, we endorsed Governor Blogoevich twice.
+And yeah, we hear it at Trib.

 Character counts before all else.